Fire and rescue services

 If you're travelling from an Ebola-affected area, you may be subject to a medical check at the Zambian border.

 Zambian authorities have refused entry to people arriving from Ebola-affected countries.
-If there's another outbreak, authorities may again ban people who arrive from affected areas.
+When there are outbreaks, authorities may ban people arriving from affected areas.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.

-If you're travelling through South Africa, you'll need a full Australian passport.
-South Africa does not accept temporary travel documents.
+If you're travelling through South Africa, South African authorities do not accept provisional travel documents.
+South African authorities do accept Australian emergency passports.

 More information: